Kevin Kampl: RB Leipzig

 On 31 August 2017, Kampl joined RB Leipzig on a four-year contract for a transfer fee of €20 million.
-He made his debut for the club on 8 September 2017, setting up Timo Werner's second goal in a 2–0 win away at Hamburger SV.
+He made his debut for the club on 8 September, setting up Timo Werner's second goal in a 2–0 win away at Hamburger SV.
 Five days later, he was part of the club's first ever starting eleven in the UEFA Champions League, a 1–1 draw with AS Monaco.

 On 20 September 2018, Kampl captained Leipzig for the first time in a UEFA Europa League match against his former club Salzburg.

 Kampl was part of the Leipzig team that made four DFB-Pokal finals in five years between 2019 and 2023, lifting the trophy in 2022 and 2023.
 Along with Willi Orban, Lukas Klostermann, Emil Forsberg, Konrad Laimer, Amadou Haidara and Marcel Halstenberg, he was one of seven players to have featured in all four of the club’s finals.

 On 19 October 2023, Kampl extended his contract with RB Leipzig until June 2026.

+On 3 January 2026, Kampl and Leipzig agreed to terminate his contract at the end of January due to personal reasons, and he subsequently retired from professional football.